Agoric/documentation/main/ertp/guide/README.md

 First, you pass a string naming a new `brand` to `makeIssuerKit()`.
 As noted above, a `make<Foo>Kit()` method creates both a new Foo, in this case an `issuer`, and some other things.
 Here it also creates a new `mint`, `amountMath`, and formal `brand` for the argument, and returns all four new objects.
-All are in one-to-one associations with each other.
+The `mint`, `issuer`, and `brand` are in one-to-one associations with each other.

 Note: Usually you'd want to create a `localAmountMath` via other means.
 See the [Amount Math page](./AmountMath.md).